alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 An organisation, or org, represents a group of users, applications and environments.
 Each org shares the same resource, quota and custom domain.

 The GOV.UK PaaS team creates new orgs in the London region unless you request otherwise.
 We assign at least one [org manager](orgs_spaces_users.html#org-manager) to new orgs.
-You can request your first org on the [GOV.UK PaaS signup page](https://www.cloud.service.gov.uk/signup).
+You can request your first org on the [GOV.UK PaaS support page](https://admin.london.cloud.service.gov.uk/support/sign-up).

 To request additional orgs, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) and tell us who the org manager(s) should be and the name of one of your existing orgs.